2. Developmental Factors

 Will the US be able to go metric by 2050?
 Or will we still be stuck with English units over that timeframe?
 Your answer may depend on when you expect intelligent machines to emerge, as that will greatly lower the difficulty of getting out of this and many other suboptimal (evolutionary) path dependencies.
 By 2050, how many people will have overcome the suboptimal path dependency of using their little-spoken national language as their primary language, having switched to English or another major language as their most-spoken, and with their traditional language increasingly used only occasionally?
 Will anyone be using AI-developed languages by 2050?
 Fascinating questions.

 Constraints are functional or structural limitations on the behavior of a system that appear to exist, limiting the dynamics or outcomes of that system.
 They may eventually be understood in a quantitative, predictive, or causal manner, as probabilities or mathematical relationships, or scientific laws, but in the interim, they are simply limitations that we propose exist.
 Many examples of constraints have been argued in this book.
 Our biases and preferences form constraints on what we can see.
 There are social and moral constraints on our behavior.
 It’s hard to quantitate and predict them, but we all know they exist, and we also can anticipate conditions when they are likely to fail.
-I’ve argued that NIs will be constrained to be hyperethical relative to biological humans, and that they will strive to maximize evo devo purposes like the Eight Goals even more than us.
+I’ve argued that NIs will be constrained to be hyperethical relative to biological humans, and that they will strive to maximize evo devo purposes like the Five Goals and Ten Values even more than us.

 The concept of developmental constraints allows us to entertain speculative ideas like the Transcension Hypothesis, which proposes that a Moral Prime Directive emerges in all developing civilizations, a diversity-maximizing policy, due to the wisdom of allowing other civilizations to take their own unique evolutionary paths toward a common developmental destiny–meeting all other intelligent civilizations once they’ve advanced enough to transcend this universe, through some mechanism (black holes, wormholes, hyperspace) which we can only guess at today.